Inscryption GOTY 2021.

 Removing surfaces

 This is made complicated because you need to check whether the geometry is inside a visible cell, or if its cell is an appropriate neighbor of a visible cell (because a visible wall can be inside a solid cell that’s not reachable, next to a reachable cell).
 Check what cells any given surface is close to.
+You might have some trouble with extra faces adjacent to cells just because of precision issues with long edges.
+This hopefully doesn’t cause too much trouble.

 Insert T-junctions